-There are multiple transportation options to get to and around in The South Pacific region.
+There are multiple transportation options to get to and around in the South Pacific area of Costa Rica.

 We usually suggest renting a car because it will give you the most flexibility in getting around between locations and it will allow you to explore more on your own.

 You can book your rental car with a 10% discount plus other great perks here.

 However, if you are planning on staying at a resort or plan to mostly take day tours with transportation included, it is most likely not necessary to rent a car.